InFog/evaldojunior.com/_posts/2015-04-23-bulgaria-web-summit-2015.md

 Picture by [Pavel Nikolov](https://twitter.com/pavkatar).

-The talk was very nice and I had just one or two moments of forgetting some term in English (or Portuguese, you know, it happens).

-After the talk some people asked some nice questions and only then I said that that was my first talk in English and I heard some people saying "you did great!", "it was good!".
-I guess I'm the one really judging me sometimes...
+After the talk some people asked some questions and I aswered.
+And then I said that that was my first talk in English and I heard some people saying "you did great!", "it was good!".

 And the most amazing thing happened during the rest of the day: Some people came to me asking for tips, to congratulate for the talk, etc. Bulgarians are very nice